J0SH1X/android_device_samsung_j7velte/README.md

 * Description

-  This repository is for LineageOS on Samsung Galaxy Tab A (gtaxllte)
+  This repository is for LineageOS on Samsung Galaxy J7 NXT (j7velte)

-* How To Build LineageOS for Samsung Galaxy Tab A
+* How To Build LineageOS for Samsung Galaxy J7 NXT

   - Make a workspace